-When running through a Digital Marketing model, the first thing to consider is the objective of the project.
+When running through a Digital Marketing Measurement Model, the first thing to consider is the objective of the project.
 Whether that’s a small budget paid advertising campaign or a full redesign and development of a website – think about why it’s happening in the first place.
 The project objective should always be DUMB (Doable, Understandable, Manageable and Beneficial).
 It should also be in line with the overall business objective.

 Once you’ve got your objectives nailed, move on to goals – these are the strategies that will help to achieve your ultimate business objective.
 There can be as many of these as you need, but we’d recommend sticking to a core of three or four as these each are going to need work for the next three steps.

 The next thing to define is the key performance indicators (KPIs) of these set goals.
 The KPIs are the metrics that are going to indicate that you’re achieving your goal.
 For example, if your goal was brand awareness, a measurable key performance indicator would be newsletter sign ups per week or conversion of traffic to newsletter sign ups.